ds-harnish/Portfolio/content/authors/admin/_index.md

 #    url: https://www.generalassemb.ly/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My interests include Machine Learning, Generative AI and anything data matter.

 # Interests to show in About widget
 interests: